 God spoke those words to the Israelites who were in exile in Babylon.
 In the verse immediately preceding this statement, however, God had informed them they would spend a total of 70 years in exile.
 God’s plan for them included more enslavement!

-I doubt that is what they wanted to hear… But He still promised them hope and a future.
+I doubt that is what they wanted to hear… But He still promised that at the proper time He would give them hope and a future.

-Regardless of how we see God’s plans for us, they are always good.
-Sometimes the “good” is persevering through trials.
+Regardless of how we see God’s plans for us, they always come at the perfect time and are always good.
+Sometimes the “good” is persevering through difficult times.
 He can use trials to mold and shape our character into better versions of ourselves.

 Jesus never promised our lives wouldn’t have pain or hardship.
 He spoke just the opposite: “In this world, you will have trouble.
 But take heart!
 I have overcome the world.”
-John 16:33b (NIV)
+John 16:33b.

 Trust God’s timing- it always comes with the promise of hope, no matter what our circumstances.